 He is coming to the end of a 3-year stint.
 With barely any outside communications, he is effectively alone except for a computer system called GERTY.

-So, in essence, the computer became his only interaction.
+So, in essence, the computer became his only interaction (until later in the film).
 Even from this, you see a distinct reactionary process of how the two interact.